Shankar01081991/OSCP-Guide/Kali Setup & debug.md

         sudo ip link set dev eth0 mtu 850

+You can make the MTU change persistent across reboots by configuring it in your network settings.

+Permanent Solution:
+1. Use a Systemd Service (Recommended)
+Create a systemd service that applies the MTU setting at startup:

+        sudo nano /etc/systemd/system/set-mtu.service
+Add the following:

+        [Unit]
+        Description=Set MTU for tun0
+        After=network.target

+        [Service]
+        ExecStart=/sbin/ip link set dev tun0 mtu 1000
+        Restart=always
+        User=root

+        [Install]
+        WantedBy=multi-user.target

+Save the file and enable the service:

+        sudo systemctl daemon-reload
+        sudo systemctl enable set-mtu.service
+        sudo systemctl start set-mtu.service
+This ensures the MTU is set automatically on every boot.

 one possible reason could be related to how your public IP address is being handled—specifically, whether it's using IPv6 instead of IPv4.

 🔍 How to Check: